LocalShapeDescriptors/LocalShapeDescriptors.github.io/sections/methods.md

 <table id="gt_vs_pred_lsds_caption" style="width: 100%;" cellspacing="0" cellpadding="0"><tr> <td
 width="100%"><figcaption style="text-align: center;">Ground truth LSDs (left),
 and predicted LSDs (right).
 Label boundaries were slightly eroded to produce gaps in the ground truth LSDs between objects.
-This forced the network to guess what to predict in these regions.</figcaption></td>
+This forces the network to guess what to predict in these regions.</figcaption></td>
   </tr></table>
 </div>